tmroach/digital-greography-analysis/README.md

 The left most side of the page primarily consists drop down buttons, text boxes and other buttons.
 When a button is clicked, it displays further text to provide further context about the subject.
 For example, when the dropdown button "Burned Villages" is pressed, it displays a text box that outlines when these villages began getting attacked and how these villages were often burned in the process.
 There are also three other standard buttons that users can press to get additional information.
 This includes the bottom for "Link to the Report", "Take Action", and "About the Platform".
 Pressing "Link to the Report" will take the user to another site where they can download a report of the atrocities that occured, whereas "Take Action" and "About the Platform" will open up in-page text pop-ups that provide additional information about the project and how people can take action.

+There are also icons on the bottom left of the screen that allow people to share the platform on either Twitter or Facebook.

 #### Audience

 The audience for this project appears to be members of the general public, potentially members of the various governments, and people who are looking to be educated about injustices throughout the world.